yury-lysogorskiy/lammps/doc/src/python.rst

 ----------

-A Python function can also be invoked during a run, whenever an associated python-style variable it is assigned to is evaluated.
+As noted above, a Python function can be invoked during a run, whenever an associated python-style variable it is assigned to is evaluated.

 If the variable is an input argument to another LAMMPS command (e.g. :doc:`fix setforce <fix_setforce>`), then the Python function